LectureScribe Logo

 5. Monitor your monthly minutes carefully

-Verdict: Good for occasional use, but the 300-minute limit makes it impractical for full-semester lecture transcription.
-Consider LectureScribe's unlimited plan if you need more than 6 hours/month.
+Verdict: Good for occasional use, but the 300-minute monthly limit and 40-minute per-file cap make it impractical for full-semester transcription.
+Consider LectureScribe if you need to transcribe longer lectures or more than 6 hours/month.

 Method 3: Google Docs Voice Typing